Ashley Hinshaw: Career

 Hinshaw first started modeling in pageants in 2002, where she participated in the Miss Indiana Junior Teen competition.
 As a model, Hinshaw has appeared in an advertising campaign for Abercrombie & Fitch.
 Her experience as a model led to her judging a beauty pageant on the MTV reality TV series Made in 2008.
 A year later Hinshaw pursued an acting career and landed a guest stint on The CW Teen Drama series Gossip Girl as herself.
-Hinshaw auditioned for a role in the proposed spin-off series to Gossip Girl, Valley Girls which The CW did not pick up.
+Hinshaw auditioned for a role in the proposed spin-off series to Gossip Girl, Valley Girls, which The CW did not pick up.
 Hinshaw has since appeared in guest roles on Fringe and The Glades.

 In June 2010, Hinshaw was confirmed to star in the high school comedy film LOL, an American remake of the 2008 French film, playing the role of Emily.
 Production began in August 2010 in Paris and Grosse Pointe, and the film was released on a limited basis in the United States in May 2012.
 In November 2010, Hinshaw was announced as a star in the independent thriller film Rites of Passage alongside Christian Slater.
 The film was released straight to DVD on October 16, 2012.

 In May 2011, Hinshaw was cast as the lead in the independent drama film About Cherry alongside Heather Graham, James Franco and Dev Patel.
 Hinshaw portrays Angelina, a troubled young woman who comes to San Francisco and joins the porn industry.
 Filming began in July 2011, and the film premiered at the 2012 Berlin International Film Festival.
 In 2011, Hinshaw joined the cast of the superhero film Chronicle (2012).
 She played Casey Letter, a blogger who regularly carries her camera with her.

 Hinshaw appeared in six of the ten episodes of the first season of the 2016 Crackle web series StartUp.
 Since 2017, Hinshaw has been credited using her married name Ashley Grace.

 From 2017 to 2018, she recurred on the E! drama series The Arrangement in the recurring role of Lisbeth.
 In 2018 she wrote and directed her first short, titled Hunter Gatherer, a socially conscious dramatic piece.

 Personal life

 Hinshaw started dating actor Topher Grace in January 2014, and they became engaged in January 2015.
 On May 29, 2016, Grace and Hinshaw married near Santa Barbara, California.
-On August 1, 2017, Hinshaw confirmed that she and Grace were expecting their first child; their daughter was born in November 2017.
-On January 5, 2020, Hinshaw confirmed that she and Grace were expecting their second child together; their child was born in 2020. on September 30, 2022, Grace confirmed on The Kelly Clarkson Show that he and Hinshaw were expecting their third child.
+They have three children, including a daughter born in November 2017 and one child born in 2020.